pulp-platform/control_pulp_pcf/README.md

     default_* contains all default values for configuration global var there are n (5) global config var there are p (2) global parameter var

+## Licenses
+Description of all the licenses used in the repository.
+In general we use Apache 2.0 except for some cases where it makes sense to use the underlying code's original license.
+For example FreeRTOSConfig.h file